-I can see you reading and re-reading the definition, squinting, frowning and trying to figure out how it could possibly be that a lazy, stubborn, bossy and impatient person who turns invisible at parties could be considered perfect.
+I can see you reading and re-reading the definition, squinting, frowning and trying to figure out how it could possibly be that a lazy, stubborn, bossy and impatient person could be considered perfect.

 Look again at the definition and now focus on the following two words – “required” and “desirable”.